Why prickly pear?

 Prickly pear cactus (Optunia) could be used for food for animals and humans and for biofuel.
 To learn more, Nevada Agricultural Experiment Station and Extension have worked in partnership since March 2014 to test three different species of prickly pear cactus under three different irrigation regimes.

 Due to its semi-arid environment and high temperatures, Moapa Valley is the perfect place for testing prickly pear cactus.
-So, the research is being conducted in a large experimental cactus garden located at Extension, Clark County's Logandale Office.
-The garden features over 200 cacti and is always open for self-guided tours.
+So, the research is being conducted in a large experimental plot located at Extension, Clark County's Logandale Office which is also an Experiment Station location.
+The plot features over 200 cacti and is always open for self-guided tours.

 What are the researchers doing?